 The bed (which can also be purchased without any built-in storage) includes three to six drawers throughout, depending on which size you choose.
 They're spacious enough to store all your out-of-season clothes or extra linens, and the bed itself is gorgeous enough on its own—it's made of your choice of either solid walnut or oak.

-Best Customizable: West Elm Mod Upholstered Platform Bed
+West Elm Mod Upholstered Platform Bed

 Your bedroom is your personal sanctuary, so it's important to have pieces that reflect your style and needs best.
 That's why customizable furniture, like West Elm's Mod Upholstered Platform Bed, is ideal when it comes to designing your perfect space.